Bob Schafer

-Robert Thomas Schafer (March 29, 1933 – February 15, 2005) is a retired American basketball player.
+Robert Thomas Schafer (March 29, 1933 – February 15, 2005) was an American professional basketball player.
 The 6' 3" guard out of Roman Catholic High School in Philadelphia played college basketball for Villanova University from 1952 to 1955.

 Schafer was the first Villanova player to score 2000 points, and earned All-America honors in 1954.

 Biography

 In 1951, during his college career, Schafer was forcefully approached by three men who tried to intimidate him into throwing some games.
 He rejected their advances and reported the matter to the FBI.

-Schafer played professional basketball for the NBA's St. Louis Hawks in 1955–56, and for the Syracuse Nationals in 1956–57.
+Schafer played professional basketball for the NBA's Philadelphia Warriors and St. Louis Hawks in 1955–56, and for the Syracuse Nationals in 1956–57.